Savuti Campsite: Best Camping and Self-Drive Safari Guide

 We were so used to avoiding anywhere that says Private, we almost didn’t turn in — thinking the area was for staff only.

-Savuti Campsite Pricing
+Savuti Campsite Rates

 Campsite prices are per person per night.